ethereum/execution-spec-tests/docs/getting_started/quick_start.md

 The following requires a Python 3.10 or Python 3.11 installation.

-1. Ensure go-ethereum's `evm` tool and `solc` are in your path.
+1. Ensure `go-ethereum`'s `evm` tool and `solc` are in your path.
 Either build the required versions, or alternatively:

     === "Ubuntu"